-e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and f) create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users46; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience.'
+e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and f) create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience.'.
+The Department for the Environment, Food and Rural Affairs key strategy document 'A Green Future: Our 25 Year Plan to Improve the Environment' and the proposed 'Biodiversity' Net Gain' rule for development further justify the approach taken in this Neighbourhood Plan.

-3.33 The Radlett Plan recognises 'Permitted Development Rights' as regulated nationally.
-The detailed Radlett Character Assessment presents a key resource in understanding Radlett's local character expressed in distinct town and landscape patterns across a range of indicators and architectural and landscape features as illustrated in the pictures opposite and Figure 9 to 13 overleaf.
-The observed open character is underpinned by the work carried out in the Radlett Character Assessment.
+3.33 The detailed Radlett Character Assessment presents a key resource in understanding Radlett's local character expressed in distinct town and landscape patterns across a range of indicators and architectural and landscape features as illustrated in the pictures to the right and in Figure 9 to 13 overleaf.
+The observed open character is underpinned by the further work carried out in the Radlett Character Assessment.
 It has identified the following as prevailing characteristics of an average Radlett residential plot:

-- Plot size of about 850m2 (often very long garden plots negotiating level differences); - A density of on average 11 residential building units per hectare; - 8 to 10 metre setback from the street; - A 1 metre minimum distance from the side plot boundary for the ground floor level (resulting in a minimum of 2 metres break on the ground floor between buildings).
+- Plot size of about 850m2 (often very long garden plots negotiating level differences); - A density of on average 11 building units per hectare; - 8 to 10 metre setback from the street; - A 1 metre minimum distance from the side plot boundary for the ground floor level (resulting in a minimum of 2 metres break on the ground floor between buildings).

-3.34 On the following pages, we present photographs and diagrams illustrating some of the key features of Radlett's settlement structure.
-It covers aspects such as early and more recent residential development, residential plot sizes, plot coverage, facade setbacks and distance to boundary and landscape patterns.
+3.34 The following pages show photographs and diagrams illustrating some of the key features of Radlett's settlement structure.
+It covers aspects such as early and more recent residential development, residential plot sizes, plot coverage, facade setbacks and distance to boundary and landscape patterns

-Paddock View
+View